-Where do you market your blog?
+Where can you promote your blog?
 Million dollar question right there.

 I told you to market, so market you must!
 But where?
 Unfortunately, there is no one-size-fits-all answer to this question.